 The dissertation is the culminating requirement for earning a Ph.D. in Rhetoric and Professional Communication.
 Through the dissertation and the dissertation defense, students demonstrate that they are able to effectively conceptualize, design, and conduct a research project.
-In addition, students demonstrate that they can effectively communicate, both in speech and writing, about their research and related arguments to a scholarly audience.
-Dissertations in the English Department reflect a range of research methods, forms of argument, and engagement with various scholarly conversations.
+In addition, students demonstrate that they can effectively communicate, both in speech and writing, their research and related arguments to a scholarly audience in RPC.
+Dissertations in the department reflect a range of research methods, forms of argument, and engagement with various scholarly conversations.
 Ultimately, students who successfully complete the dissertation demonstrate their ability to make a scholarly contribution to the fields of rhetoric and professional communication.

 The Doctoral Committee

 The Doctoral Committee is the same as the Comprehensive Exam Committee.
 This committee must include at least four graduate faculty members.
 The committee is composed of three members of the graduate Faculty from the Department of English (with at least two from RPC) and one member of the graduate faculty from another department.
-The committee chair/adviser must be from the English Department.
+The committee chair/advisor must be from RPC.
 Students who wish to make changes to the committee should typically do so early in the process.
-If the student wants to make a substantial change to the make up of the committee (especially a change of adviser), a committee meeting should be held prior to the changes being made in order for the committee to provide guidance to the student.
-The student must submit a Change of Advisor Form and a revised Program of Study and Committee for Doctoral Students form.
+If the student wants to make a substantial change to the composition of the committee (especially a change of advisor), all involved parties must be notified.
+The student must submit a Change of Advisor Form [PDF] and a revised Program of Study and Committee for Doctoral Students form [PDF].
 The student must also receive approval from the Dean of the Graduate School to make changes to the committee membership.

-The adviser’s role in the committee is to work primarily with the student and to consult with committee members as necessary to best support the student and to ensure the quality of the student’s work.
-The student should work on the dissertation proposal, the dissertation, and related material (such as IRB approval) first with their adviser.
-The adviser should meet regularly with the student, provide substantive feedback, and approve the dissertation proposal, chapter drafts of the dissertation, and the full draft of the dissertation prior to the committee’s approval.
+The advisor’s role in the committee is to work primarily with the student and to consult with committee members as necessary to best support the student and to ensure the quality of the student’s work.
+The student should work on the dissertation proposal, the dissertation, and related material (such as IRB approval) first with their advisor.
+The advisor should meet regularly with the student, provide substantive feedback, and approve the dissertation proposal, chapter drafts of the dissertation, and the full draft of the dissertation prior to the committee’s approval.
 The role of the rest of the committee is, then, to review drafts and to provide additional feedback to the student.
-The outside member functions as a Dean’s representative and, depending on his or her expertise, may have a larger role in consulting with the student.
+The outside member functions as a Dean’s representative and, depending on their expertise, may have a larger role in consulting with the student.
 The committee is also responsible for evaluating the dissertation and dissertation defense.
 See Evaluation of Dissertation and Dissertation Defense below for more details.

 The Dissertation Process

 After passing the comprehensive exam, the student begins full-time work on the dissertation, which includes the following stages (described in brief here and with more detail below):

-After receiving feedback from the committee on the preliminary proposal, the student develops the formal dissertation proposal.
-The dissertation proposal (25 to 30 pages exclusive of references) should include a definition of the problem to be explored, a literature review, a methodological or theoretical section, and a working bibliography.
-With the adviser’s approval, the proposal is submitted to all members of the doctoral committee.
-The proposal must be approved by all members of the committee, who then sign off on the proposal.
-In addition, the proposal must be approved by the committee before the student begins to collect any data for the dissertation.
-A copy of the sign-off sheet and the approved proposal are placed in the student’s departmental file.
+Once the proposal is approved by the advisor, the student should share it with committee members and schedule a meeting for its review and approval (usually one hour in length).
+Committee members may approve during the meeting, ask for revisions, or require a follow-up meeting.
+Proposal must be approved by all members of the committee, who then sign off on the proposal.
+A copy of the Proposal Approval form and the approved proposal are placed in the student’s departmental file.
 The sign-off on the proposal allows the student to begin the formal conduct of the study (i.e., collecting and analyzing data, interviewing subjects, recording field notes).
 The student should avoid moving ahead with a study if the committee has not agreed to the proposal.
-In this case, the student is encouraged to revise the proposal in consultation with the adviser who can assist the student in addressing committee members’ concerns.
+In this case, the student is encouraged to revise the proposal in consultation with the advisor who can assist the student in addressing committee members’ concerns.
 Pilot studies may be conducted before sign-off on the formal proposal, subject to human subjects review approval.

 Once the formal proposal is approved, the student conducts the study and writes the dissertation.
-During this time, the student should work closely with the adviser and consult with committee members as necessary.
-The student will maintain regular contact with the adviser, submit drafts in a timely manner, and revise work in progress based on adviser input.
-The adviser will provide substantive feedback on the drafts and assess the progress of the study.
-Once the adviser has approved these drafts the student may submit them to other members of the committee, following the process that was developed in the preliminary proposal meeting.
+During this time, the student should work closely with the advisor and consult with committee members as necessary.
+The student will maintain regular contact with the advisor, submit drafts in a timely manner, and revise work in progress based on advisor input.
+The advisor will provide substantive feedback on the drafts and assess the progress of the study.
+Once the advisor has approved these drafts the student may submit them to other members of the committee, following the process that was developed in the preliminary proposal meeting.

-An additional meeting will be held with the student and the committee once the student has successfully drafted and revised – in consultation with the student’s adviser – the first full three chapters of the dissertation.
+A meeting must be held with the student and the committee once the student has successfully drafted and revised—in consultation with the student’s advisor—the first full three chapters of the dissertation.
 This meeting will allow the student to receive substantive feedback from all committee members about the dissertation project in advance of the final defense.

 A defensible dissertation may need further editing or minor revision, and one purpose of the oral defense is to hear the editorial and revision suggestions from committee members.
-If, at the close of the oral defense, the committee feels the dissertation is satisfactory, the adviser will be responsible for overseeing the changes suggested by committee members, whose work is done at the close of the meeting.
+If, at the close of the oral defense, the committee feels the dissertation is satisfactory, the advisor will be responsible for overseeing any changes suggested by committee members, whose work is done at the close of the meeting.

 Evaluation of the Dissertation and Dissertation Defense